-The purposes of the Society shall be the encouragement of the study of history, with primary emphasis on the history of North Carolina and secondary emphasis on the history of the South and of the United States; the fostering of research, writing, and publication of worthy historical studies in these fields.
+The purposes of the Society shall be the encouragement of the study of history, with primary emphasis on the history of North Carolina and secondary emphasis on the history of the South and of the United States; the fostering, thoughtful consideration, and discussion of research, writing, and publication of worthy historical studies in these fields.

 The Society shall hold two regular meetings annually.
 These meetings shall occur in fall and spring.
 Additional meetings may be called by the President with the concurrence of a majority of the members of the Executive Council.

-There shall be an Executive Council, consisting of the officers, the immediate past president, and three members elected from the Society.
+There shall be an Executive Council, consisting of the officers, the immediate past president, and three members elected from the active members of the Society.
 The members of the Council shall hold office for three years.
 Their terms shall be staggered so that one member will be elected each year.

-The duties of the Council shall be to formulate and carry into effect the purposes of the Society, to decide upon the time and place of the Society’s meetings and to call special meetings as necessary, to fill vacancies which may occur in any office until the meeting at which the regular election is held, to prepare a budget, manage financial business, and to receive donations to the Society, and to originate and present to the Society new plans and projects for consideration.
+The duties of the Council shall be to formulate and carry into effect the purposes of the Society, to decide upon the time and place of the Society’s meetings and to call special meetings as necessary, to fill vacancies which may occur in any office until the meeting at which the regular election is held, to prepare a budget, manage financial business, and receive donations to the Society, and to originate and present to the Society new plans and projects for consideration.
 All decisions of the Council shall require the vote of a majority of its members present and voting.

 The retiring President of the Society shall deliver an address or read a historical paper at the fall meeting.

-Any proposed change in the Constitution and By-Laws shall be submitted in writing to the Secretary and through him or her to the members of the Society at least one month in advance of any meeting.
-All such amendments shall require a two-thirds majority of the members present.
+Any proposed change in the Constitution and By-Laws shall be submitted in writing to the Secretary, and through the Secretary to the members of the Society, at least one month in advance of any meeting.
+All such amendments shall require a two-thirds majority of the members present and voting.